sentinel-official/docs/docs/getting-started/glossary.md

 ## Delegate

-When a user bonds DVPN to a validator to receive staking rewards and in turn obtain voting power.
-Validators never have ownership of the bonded DVPN.
+When a user bonds P2P to a validator to receive staking rewards and in turn obtain voting power.
+Validators never have ownership of the bonded P2P.
 Delegating, bonding, and staking generally refer to the same process.

 ## Delegator

-A user who delegates, bonds, or stakes DVPN to a validator to earn rewards.
+A user who delegates, bonds, or stakes P2P to a validator to earn rewards.

 ## Fees